OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 IsValid
 :   Type: mandatory, Boolean.
     Boolean that indicates whether the cell value meets a validation or data type rule.
 True, if the value conforms to the rule.
-False, otherwise.
+Otherwise, False.

 ErrorMessage
 :   Type: optional, Text.